fyngyrz/NWS-Temperature/README.md

 ## Default Operation

-With no command line option supplied, the default behavior is to output in degrees Fahrenheit.
+With no command line option supplied, the default behavior is to use the configured default station ID and to output in degrees Fahrenheit.
 If you want it to default to degrees Celsius, Kelvin, Rankine or Réaumur, change `mode` at the top of the Python source code accordingly.
 The default mode settings are described in the source code.
 But be sure to consider the following: